ay0408/CompLaplace/README.md

 ## Note

 For details of our mechanisms, please see our paper entitled "Privacy-Preserving Statistical Analysis of Genomic Data using Compressive Mechanism with Haar Wavelet Transform" (https://doi.org/10.1089/cmb.2022.0246) published in Journal of Computational Biology.
+[Supplemental Material](https://www.liebertpub.com/doi/suppl/10.1089/cmb.2022.0246) provides the proofs of our theorems and other supplemental information.
 This study was also presented at Privacy and Security Workshop at RECOMB'22.

 ### Contact